Help Us Help America Dream Again

 Those of us who worked to get Donald Trump elected are looking forward to Making America Great Again.
 But, it cannot be done without your help.

 We know that the margin of victory or defeat for our Republican candidates is about 2,000 votes.
-That is why appealing to black voters is critical.
+That is why your ideas and projects are critical right NOW!